 Also, this article speaks specifically to agencies located in the US.

 Is My Agency Required to Comply with HIPAA?

 If your agency is also a medical clinic or has doctors on staff, then you already know the answer to the question: yes, as a Covered Entity, you are required to comply with HIPAA.
 Full stop.

 If, however, your agency only communicates with medical clinics through your egg donors, gestational surrogates, or intended parents, then continue reading.

 “But wait, Keith – I work with covered agencies (doctor or clinic), and they said my agency is a Business Associate and that I need to sign a Business Associates Agreement (BAA)!”
 Yes, you work with covered agencies.
 No, you are not their Business Associate*.

-Your agency’s relationship is with your clients (intended parents, egg donors, and surrogate mothers), not directly with or “on behalf of [the] covered entity.”
+Your agency’s relationship is with your clients (intended parents, egg donors, and gestational surrogates), not directly with or “on behalf of [the] covered entity.”
 It is your clients who are authorizing your agency to receive their medical information from the covered agency.
 Your agency’s service is on behalf of your clients, not the covered entity.

 Great!
-At the time of publication of this article, November 2016, assisted fertility consulting agencies are not required to comply with HIPAA*.
+Currently, assisted fertility consulting agencies are not required to comply with HIPAA*.
 But that doesn’t mean you shouldn’t worry about HIPAA.